 - Teak hinged companionway doors with louvers and built-in keyed lock set (not a pad lock).
-Interior locking bolts allow the doors to be secured from inside whilst on board. - Built-in storm panel tracks allow for drop panels to be mounted inside the companionway doors. - Overhead sliding screen and screened companionway doors allows for maximum ventilation while keeping insects out.
+Interior locking bolts allow the doors to be secured from inside whilst on board. - Built-in storm panel tracks allow for drop panels to be mounted inside the companionway doors.
+The (3 piece) storm drop panels are optional (but required for CE) and can be securely stored near the companionway. - Overhead sliding screen and screened companionway doors allow for maximum ventilation while keeping insects out.

 - 3.8.1 Delete teak companionway doors and replace with louvered 3 piece Lexan drop panels. - 3.8.2 Delete overhead sliding insect screen.

-- 3.8.3 3 piece storm drop panels with secure storage near the companionway. - 3.8.4 Stained Glass inserts in lieu of louvers
+Available Options: - 3.8.3 3 piece storm drop panels with secure storage near the companionway. - 3.8.4 Stained Glass inserts in lieu of louvers